Directed Ramsey number for trees: Introduction

 It is natural to consider the extension of the above example to oriented trees.
 Namely, what can one say about the $k$-colour oriented Ramsey number of trees?
 Even for $k = 1$, this questions is interesting and difficult.
 The celebrated conjecture of Sumner from $1971$, states that any tournament on $2n-2$ vertices contains any oriented tree on $n$ vertices (where $n \ge 2$; note that this is a special case of Burr's conjecture).
 It is clear that we cannot hope for a better result in general, because, as before, a regular tournament on $2n-3$ vertices does not contains an out-directed star of order $n$.
 Thomason \cite{thomason1989} proved that for sufficiently large $n$, every tournament on $n+1$ vertices contains every orientation of a path of order $n$, thus proving Sumner's conjecture for oriented paths (and large $n$).
 H\"aggkvist and Thomason \cite{haggkvist1991} were the first to show that the statement for general trees holds for tournaments on at least $cn$ vertices, where $c$ is a constant.
 Following improvements by Havet \cite{havet2002trees} and Havet and Thomass\'e \cite{havet-thomasse2000median}, El Sahili \cite{el2004trees} used the notion of median orders, first used as a tool for Sumner's conjecture in \cite{havet-thomasse2000median}, to show that the statement holds for tournaments on $3n-3$ vertices; this is currently the best known upper bound for general $n$.
 More recently, Sumner's conjecture was proved for sufficiently large $n$ by K\"uhn, Mycroft and Osthus \cite{kuhn2010proof}.

 We note that Burr's conjecture, if true, would imply that $\RT(T, k) \le c_k|T|^k$ for every oriented tree, where $c_k$ is a constant that depends only on $k$.
-Indeed, consider a $k$-colouring of a tournament on $(2n-3)^k+1$ vertices.
-Let $G_i$ be the subgraph of $i$-coloured edges, for $i \in [k]$.
+Indeed, consider a $k$-edge-colouring of a tournament on $(2n-3)^k+1$ vertices.
+Let $G_i$ be the subgraph consisting of all edges in colour $i$, for $i \in [k]$.
 Then there exists $i \in [k]$ for which $G_i$ has chromatic number at least $2n-2$; hence, by Burr's conjecture, $G_i$ contains a copy of $T$.
 In this paper we prove that $\RT(T, k) \le c_k|T|^k$ using a different approach.

 \begin{thm} There is a constant $c_k$ such that for any oriented tree $T$ the following holds.

 \end{thm}